jsfehler/renpy-encyclopaedia/docs/_build/html/_sources/locking-and-unlocking.rst.txt

     about_zeus.locked = False

+Unlocking is a one-way street.
+Once en entry has been unlocked, it cannot be relocked.
+Setting an unlocked entry's locked attribute back to True will not hide it.

 In order to tie an EncEntry's locked state to a persistent variable, add the "locked_persistent" argument

 .. code-block:: python